 <Unchanged parts are omitted>

+16.5.1.2 Type-1 HARQ-ACK codebook in physical uplink shared channel

 If a UE would multiplex HARQ-ACK information in a PUSCH transmission that is not scheduled by a DCI format or is scheduled by DCI format 0_0, then

-- if the UE has not received any PDSCH or SPS PDSCH release that the UE transmits corresponding HARQ-ACK information in the PUSCH, based on a value of a respective PDSCH-to-HARQ_feedback timing indicator field in a DCI format scheduling the PDSCH reception or the SPS PDSCH release or on the value of dl-DataToUL-ACK if the PDSCH-to-HARQ_feedback timing indicator field is not present in the DCI format, in any of the occasions for candidate PDSCH receptions by DCI format 1_0 or DCI format 1_1 or SPS PDSCH on any serving cell , as described in Subclause 9.1.2.1, the UE does not multiplex HARQ-ACK information in the PUSCH transmission;
+- if the UE has not received any PDCCH with a DCI format 3_0 scheduling PSSCH transmissions with corresponding PSFCH reception occasions that the UE transmits corresponding HARQ-ACK information in the PUSCH, based on a value of a respective PSFCH-to-HARQ_feedback timing indicator field in a DCI format scheduling the PSSCH transmission or on the value of PSFCH-to-HARQ feedback timing indicator field in a DCI format 3_0 activating a SL configured grant Type-2 transmission or on the value of sl-PSFCH-ToPUCCH for a SL configured grant Type-1, in any of the MA occasions for candidate PSSCH transmissions with corresponding PSFCH reception occasions, as described in Subclause 16.5.1.1, the UE does not multiplex HARQ-ACK information in the PUSCH transmission;

-- else the UE generates the HARQ-ACK codebook as described in Subclause 9.1.2.1, except that harq-ACK-SpatialBundlingPUCCH is replaced by harq-ACK-SpatialBundlingPUSCH, unless the UE receives only a SPS PDSCH release, or only SPS PDSCH reception, or only a PDSCH that is scheduled by DCI format 1_0 with a counter DAI field value of 1 on the PCell in the occasions for candidate PDSCH receptions in which case the UE generates HARQ-ACK information only for the SPS PDSCH release or only for the PDSCH reception as described in Subclause 9.1.2.
+- else the UE generates the HARQ-ACK codebook as described in Subclause 16.5.1.1, unless the UE generates HARQ-ACK information only for PSFCH receptions associated with PSSCH transmissions corresponding to a SL configured grant, or only for PSFCH reception occasions associated with PSSCH transmissions that are scheduled by DCI format 3_0 with a counter SAI field value of 1 in the MA occasions for candidate PSSCH transmissions with corresponding PSFCH reception occasions in which case the UE generates HARQ-ACK information only for the PSFCH reception occasions as described in Subclause 16.5.1.

-A UE sets to NACK value in the HARQ-ACK codebook any HARQ-ACK information corresponding to PDSCH reception or SPS PDSCH release that the UE detects in a PDCCH monitoring occasion that starts after a PDCCH monitoring occasion where the UE detects a DCI format 0_0 or a DCI format 0_1 scheduling the PUSCH transmission.
+A UE sets to NACK value in the HARQ-ACK codebook any HARQ-ACK information corresponding to PSFCH reception occasions associated with PSSCH transmissions scheduled by DCI format 3_0 that the UE detects in a PDCCH monitoring occasion that starts after a PDCCH monitoring occasion where the UE detects a DCI format 0_0 or a DCI format 0_1 scheduling the PUSCH transmission.

 A UE does not expect to detect a DCI format switching a DL BWP within symbols prior to a first symbol of a PUSCH transmission where the UE multiplexes HARQ-ACK information, where is defined in [6, TS 38.214].

-If a UE multiplexes HARQ-ACK information in a PUSCH transmission that is scheduled by DCI format 0_1, the UE generates the HARQ-ACK codebook as described in Subclause 9.1.2.1 when a value of the DAI field in DCI format 0_1 is except that harq-ACK-SpatialBundlingPUCCH is replaced by harq-ACK-SpatialBundlingPUSCH.
-The UE does not generate a HARQ-ACK codebook for multiplexing in the PUSCH transmission when unless the UE receives only a SPS PDSCH release, or only a SPS PDSCH, or only a PDSCH that is scheduled by DCI format 1_0 with a counter DAI field value of 1 on the PCell in the occasions for candidate PDSCH receptions in which case the UE generates HARQ-ACK information only for the SPS PDSCH release or only for the PDSCH reception as described in Subclause 9.1.2. if the DAI field in DCI format 0_1 is set to '0'; otherwise, .
+If a UE multiplexes HARQ-ACK information in a PUSCH transmission that is scheduled by DCI format 0_1, the UE generates the HARQ-ACK codebook as described in Subclause 16.5.1.1 when a value of the DAI field in DCI format 0_1 is VT-SAIUL=1.
+The UE does not generate a HARQ-ACK codebook for multiplexing in the PUSCH transmission when VT-SAIUL=0 unless the UE generates HARQ-ACK information only for PSFCH reception occasions associated with PSSCH transmissions corresponding to a SL configured grant, or only for PSFCH reception occasions associated with PSSCH transmissions that are scheduled by DCI format 3_0 with a counter DAI field value of 1 in the MA occasions for candidate PSSCH transmission with corresponding PSFCH reception occasions as described in Subclause 16.5.1.
+VT-SAIUL=0 if the SAI field in DCI format 0_1 is set to '0'; otherwise, VT-SAIUL=1.

 16.5.2 Type-2 HARQ-ACK codebook determination